Wyam2/wyam/CONTRIBUTING.md

-Thanks for your interest in getting involved with Wyam!
+Thanks for your interest in getting involved with Wyam2!
 This project was always envisioned as a community effort.
 Any contributions you're able to make are **greatly appreciated**.

 # Where To Start?